 “But I can’t even say ‘my name is’ yet!”
 That doesn’t matter.
 Find someone, whether it’s a friend, teacher, or someone on skype and just say a bunch of sentences at them and ask them to correct them.
 Don’t be scared, make mistakes and you’ll learn.
 Make the same mistakes multiple times and you’ll learn even faster!

-I say this is optional because it might be hard to find people who speak Japanese, or you might be nervous.
+I say this is optional because it might be hard to find people who speak Japanese.
+Or you might be nervous.
 But it’s high recommended to get good fast.
-For ideas on how to find native speakers see this post for advice on finding people to talk with: Practising Japanese with Natives
+For ideas on how to find native speakers see this post: Practising Japanese with Natives